-We'll interpret it here as the coefficient matrix of a homogeneous system and reference this matrix as L. So we are solving the homogeneous system $\mathcal{LS}(L, \mathbf{0})$ having m = 5 equations in n = 5 variables.
+We will employ this matrix here as the coefficient matrix of a homogeneous system and reference this matrix as L. So we are solving the homogeneous system $\mathcal{LS}(L, \mathbf{0})$ having m = 5 equations in n = 5 variables.
 If we built the augmented matrix, we would add a sixth column to L containing all zeros.
 As we did row operations, this sixth column would remain all zeros.
 So instead we will row-reduce the coefficient matrix, and mentally remember the missing sixth column of zeros.
-This row-reduced matrix is and we see r = 3 nonzero rows.
-The columns with leading 1's are $D = \{1, 2, 3\}$ so the r dependent variables are x_1, x_2, x_3 .
-The columns without leading 1's are $F = \{4, 5\}$, so the n - r = 2 free variables are x_4, x_5 .
+This row-reduced matrix is and we see r = 3 pivot columns, with indices $D = \{1, 2, 3\}$ .
+So the r = 3 dependent variables are $x_1, x_2, x_3$ .
+The non-pivot columns have indices $F = \{4, 5\}$ , so the n - r = 2 free variables are $x_4, x_5$ .
 Notice that if we had included the all-zero vector of constants to form the augmented matrix for the system, then the index 6 would have appeared in the set F, and subsequently would have been ignored when listing the free variables.
+So nothing is lost by not creating an augmented matrix (in the case of a homogenous system).
+And maybe it is an improvement, since now every index in F can be used to reference a variable of the linear system.

 Step 1.
-Write the vector of variables (\mathbf{x}) as a fixed vector (\mathbf{c}) , plus a linear combination of n - r = 2 vectors $(\mathbf{u}1, \mathbf{u}2)$, using the free variables as the scalars.
+Write the vector of variables (x) as a fixed vector (c), plus a linear combination of n - r = 2 vectors (u1, u2), using the free variables as the scalars.